Employee and Supervisor

 - Contact your health care provider for diagnosis, treatment and/or testing, as necessary.

 - Stay home (except to seek medical care) and follow theSelf-Quarantineprotocols.

 - Follow CDC Guidance – What to Do If I'm Sick

-- Employee reports for going out of work due to Exposure Quarantine, Signs/Symptoms and Positive Cases (Isolation) are all contained in one form titled Report Exposure or Diagnosis.
+- Employee reports for going out of work due to Exposure Quarantine, Signs/Symptoms and Positive Cases (Isolation) are all contained in one form titled Report Exposure, Symptoms, or Diagnosis.
 Those reports as well as the Request to Return to Work after Quarantine or Isolation form submissions are reviewed and followed up by EHS and supporting Contact Tracers.
 Employees requesting guidance from a counselor may contact and continue follow-up with Counseling Services.